spiceai/docs/spiceaidocs/docs/components/data-connectors/odbc.md

 ## Selecting SQL Dialect

 The default SQL dialect may not be supported by every ODBC connection.
-The `sql_dialect` parameter allows overriding the selected SQL dialect for a specified connection.
+The `sql_dialect` parameter supports overriding the selected SQL dialect for a specified connection.

 The runtime will attempt to detect the dialect to use for a connection based on the contents of `Driver=` in the `odbc_connection_string`.
-The runtime will usually detect the correct SQL dialect for the following connection types:
+The runtime will detect the correct SQL dialect for the following connection types, when setup with a standard driver configuration:

 - PostgreSQL
 - MySQL